ChinenyeMolokwu/afrofem-coders-week1/README.md

 # afrofem-coders-week1
-This repository is made reflect what I have learnt so far in week 1 of the Afrofem coders winter web class 2021.
+This repository is made to reflect what I have learnt so far in week 1 of the Afrofem coders winter web class 2021.